ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ![Configure Client Credentials Grant](images/configure-client-credentials-grant.png)

-## Resource Owner Password Credentials Grant
+## Down-party Resource Owner Password Credentials Grant
 Resource Owner Password Credentials Grant is not supported because it is insecure and should not be used.